nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

   * :ref:`gnss_interface` for getting the location.
   * A-GPS and P-GPS are managed with :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps`.
-  * The application may also use some other source for the data and use :c:func:`location_agps_data_process` to pass the data to the location library.
+  * The application may also use some other source for the data and use :c:func:`location_agps_data_process` and :c:func:`location_pgps_data_process` to pass the data to the location library.
   * The data format of A-GPS or P-GPS must be as received from :ref:`lib_nrf_cloud_agps`.
   * The data transport method for :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps` can be configured to be either MQTT (:kconfig:option:`CONFIG_NRF_CLOUD_MQTT`) or REST (:kconfig:option:`CONFIG_NRF_CLOUD_REST`).